-- I. Community Development Director.
-"Community Development Director" means the Director of the Community Development Department of the City of Alameda, or the Community Development Director's designated representative. - J. Comparable.
-"Comparable" as applied to a Rental Unit means any Rental Unit that the Landlord owns in the City of Alameda, is similar in square footage, has the same number of or additional bedroom(s), has similar amenities, such as cable television or a washer/dryer, allows pets if the Tenant had a pet, as to a Tenant who is disabled, is disability accessible and ADA compliant and, if not currently habitable, can be made habitable without requiring the Landlord to obtain a building permit in order for the Rental Unit to be habitable.
-For purposes of paragraph 2 of subsection E of Section 6-58.80, the Comparable Rental Unit must be on the same property. - K. Condominium.
-"Condominium" means the same as defined in Section 783 and 1351 (f) of the California Civil Code. - L. Consumer Price Index.
-"Consumer Price Index" means the Consumer Price Index for All Urban Consumers ("CPI-U") for the San Francisco-Oakland-Hayward, CA Region, published by the U.S. Department of Labor, Bureau of Labor Statistics. - M. Costs of Operation.
-"Costs of Operation" mean all reasonable expenses incurred in the operation and maintenance of a Rental Unit not exempt from rent control under State Law and the building(s) or complex of buildings of which it is a part, together with the common area, if any, and include but are not limited to property taxes, insurance, utilities, professional property management fees, pool and exterior building maintenance, supplies, refuse removal, elevator service and security services or system, but Costs of Operation exclude Debt Service, depreciation and the cost of Capital Improvements for which a Landlord has received a Rent Increase through a Capital Improvement Plan. - N. Council.
-"Council" means the City Council of the City of Alameda. - O. Debt Service.
-"Debt Service" means the periodic payment or payments due under any security financing device that is applicable to a Rental Unit not exempt from rent control under State Law or building or complex of which it is a part, including any fees, commissions or other charges incurred in obtaining such financing. - P. "Disabled" means disabled as defined in Section 12955.3 of the California Government Code. - Q. Dwelling Unit.
-"Dwelling Unit" means a room or group of rooms, designed and intended for occupancy and/or use by one or more persons, that includes in the room or group of rooms sleeping quarters and one or more of the following: the existence or capability for cooking facilities, e.g., refrigerator, stove, oven, microwave oven, etc.; and/or bath facilities, e.g., toilet, sink, shower, tub, etc. - R. Eligible Tenant.
-"Eligible Tenant" means any Tenant entitled to be paid a Relocation Payment under this Article because the Landlord terminated the Tenant's tenancy for any of the reasons set forth in subsections E, F, G, H or I of Section 6-58.80, the Tenant has vacated a Rental Unit pursuant to a governmental agency's order to vacate or due to Health or Safety Conditions and for which in either case the Landlord did not serve a notice to terminate the tenancy, or the Tenant has vacated a Rental Unit following the Tenant's receipt of a Relocation Rent Increase.
+-Community Development Director means the Director of the Community Development Department of the City of Alameda, or the Community Development Director's designated representative.

+Landlord owns in the City of Alameda, is similar in square footage, has the same number of or additional bedroom(s), has similar amenities, such as cable television or a washer/dryer, allows pets if the Tenant had a pet, as to a Tenant who is disabled, is disability accessible and ADA compliant and, if not currently habitable, can be made habitable without requiring the Landlord to obtain a building permit in order for the Rental Unit to be habitable.
+For purposes of paragraph 2 of subsection E of Section 6-58.80, the Comparable Rental Unit must be on the same property.

+K.-Condominium means the same as defined in Section 783 and 1351(f) of the California Civil Code.

+- Consumer Price Index means the Consumer Price Index for All Urban Consumers ("CPI-U") for the San Francisco-Oakland-Hayward, CA Region, published by the U.S. Department of Labor, Bureau of Labor Statistics. - M.-Costs of Operation mean all reasonable expenses incurred in the operation and maintenance of a Rental Unit not exempt from rent control under State Law and the building(s) or complex of buildings of which it is a part, together with the common area, if any, and include but are not limited to property taxes, insurance, utilities, professional property management fees, pool and exterior building maintenance, supplies, refuse removal, elevator service and security services or system, but Costs of Operation exclude Debt Service, depreciation and the cost of Capital Improvements for which a Landlord has received an authorized Rent Increase through a Capital Improvement Plan. - N.-Council means the City Council of the City of Alameda. - O. Debt Service means the periodic payment or payments due under any security financing device that is applicable to a Rental Unit not exempt from rent control under State Law or building or complex of which it is a part, including any fees, commissions or other charges incurred in obtaining such financing. - P. Disabled means disabled as defined in Section 12955.3 of the California Government Code. - Q.-Dwelling Unit means a room or group of rooms, designed and intended for occupancy and/or use by one (1) or more persons, that includes in the room or group of rooms sleeping quarters and one (1) or more of the following: the existence or capability for cooking facilities, e.g., refrigerator, stove, oven, microwave oven, etc.; and/or bath facilities, e.g., toilet, sink, shower, tub, etc. - R.-Eligible Tenant means any Tenant entitled to be paid a Relocation Payment under this Article because the Landlord terminated the Tenant's tenancy for any of the reasons set forth in subsections E, F, G, H or I of Section 6-58.80, the Tenant has vacated a Rental Unit pursuant to a governmental agency's order to vacate or due to Health or Safety Conditions and for which in either case the Landlord did not serve a notice to terminate the tenancy, or the Tenant has vacated a Rental Unit following the Tenant's receipt of a Relocation Rent Increase.